 |Not reproducible||The defect cannot be reproduced again.|

-2. Severity – inform the developers of the scale of the bug.
+Severity – Identify the Scale of the Bug

 |Block||When a bug stops the user from working with some aspect of the system.
 These bugs have the highest priority.|